snowPu/ngx-beautiful-charts/README.md

 Started out initially as an interesting way to pass time, NgxBeautifulCharts turned out to be something that could be useful to anyone who wants to create charts in Angular.
 I have tried to make the charts as customizable and aesthetically pleasing as possible.
 More charts coming soon! :)

-Check out the [wiki](https://github.com/snowPu/ngx-beautiful-charts/wiki) to know more!
+Check out the [wiki](https://github.com/snowPu/ngx-beautiful-charts/wiki) for the full documentation!

 ## Install via NPM